-Justice Robert Hunter, Jr., of the North Carolina Court of Appeals wrote as part of his recommendation that Mark Carver's conviction be overturned, "I cannot find even one case in North Carolina that has reviewed the sufficiency of touch DNA evidence to establish the identity of an accused, much less any case in this state that even discusses the accuracy of touch DNA" (nccourts.org).
-A summary of the DNA evidence in this case follows, based on court documents, news articles and private sources:
+Justice Robert Hunter, Jr., of the North Carolina Court of Appeals wrote in 2012 as part of his recommendation that Mark Carver's conviction be overturned, "I cannot find even one case in North Carolina that has reviewed the sufficiency of touch DNA evidence to establish the identity of an accused, much less any case in this state that even discusses the accuracy of touch DNA" (nccourts.org).
+An unofficial summary of the DNA evidence in this case follows, based on court documents, news articles and private sources:

-- Yarmolenko's Car - A lab analyst's results said that touch DNA mixtures from Ira Yarmolenko's car exhibited a predominant partial profile of Neal Cassada in 2 places, on the front passenger door arm rest and the interior side front passenger door glass.
-The results listed a predominant partial profile of Mark Carver in 1 place, on the pillar above the rear door on the outside of the driver's side of the car.
+- Yarmolenko's Car - North Carolina's state lab reported in 2008 that touch DNA mixtures from Ira Yarmolenko's car exhibited a predominant partial profile of Neal Cassada in 2 places, on the front passenger door arm rest and the interior side front passenger door glass and a predominant partial profile of Mark Carver in 1 place, on the pillar above the rear door on the outside of the driver's side of the car.
 This interpretation of the touch DNA samples was based on outdated standards which the lab failed to retire on the excuse of being occupied with internal corruption issues taking place around the time the samples were processed.
 Had current standards been used, the results would have been presented at Carver's 2011 trial as "inconclusive."
-Mixtures of touch DNA contain skin cells from more than one contributor, increasing the possibility of faulty identification by the lab analyst, meaning it is possible that neither man's DNA ever existed within these samples or that the partial profiles were placed by secondary transfer through another person.
-The Charlotte Observer reported in April 2016 that the validity of the DNA itself, being touch DNA, is in question and that standards for interpreting such DNA changed after the Yarmolenko case samples were evaluated.
-The interpretation of the samples during Carver's trial were presented based on the old standards.
+Mixtures of touch DNA contain skin cells from more than one contributor, increasing the possibility of faulty identification by the lab analyst or the chance of placement by secondary transfer through another person.
+Further complicating identification in this case was the fact that Yarmolenko and Carver shared some genetic markers and the touch DNA samples themselves were of poor quality, missing a lot of data.

 - First Ligature: Ribbon - The predominant profile of the ribbon matched Yarmolenko.
 Carver and Cassada were excluded.
 Additional alleles were present.
 Minor profile was present.